RayHightower/RayHightower.com/speaking/index.md

 footer: true
 ---

+Ray Hightower delivers presentations on technology and business growth.
+Want to invite him to speak at your event?
+You can reach him through the [contact form](/contact).

 ### Presentation Videos:

 * [Parallella, The Most Energy Efficient Supercomputer on the Planet](/blog/2015/08/22/madison-ruby-and-parallella/)<br/>Madison+ Ruby - Madison, WI, USA<br/>&nbsp;<br/>